DUI Diversion – RIDR

 The State Attorney’s Office in Tampa, FL, has imposed the following eligibility requirements to enter the DUI diversion program:

-• any adjudication or withhold of adjudication to any felony within the last five years prior to the date of this offense.
+- any adjudication or withhold of adjudication to any felony within the last five years before the date of this offense.

 Although not expressly listed here, the State Attorney’s Office has also taken the position that a CDL holder is not eligible for RIDR even if they were not driving a commercial vehicle at the time of the stop.

-Federal regulations for CDL holders prohibit “masking” any traffic offense by withholding adjudication.
+Part of the reason for excluding CDL holders from RIDR is that federal regulations prohibit “masking” any traffic offense by withholding adjudication for CDL holders.
 Click here to read more about special issues for a CDL driver charged with DUI and how to challenge the CDL disqualification after a DUI arrest.

 The State Attorney’s Office in Tampa, FL, will evaluate all cases on an individual, fact-specific basis.
 As the offender’s eligibility is determined at the SAO’s sole discretion, it may be based on relevant factors not mentioned above.